Denial-of-Service Attack Detection via Differential Analysis of Generalized Entropy Progressions: The DoDGE Algorithm

-In this section, we discuss the design of our algorithm.
-Then we detail the implementation based on sampling and solely integer operations.
+In this section, we discuss the design of DoDGE.
+Then, we discuss the different computational tricks that we use to reduce DoDGE computational costs.
 Finally, we study the computational and memory complexity of our method.